oac-tree/oac-tree-gui/doc/overview.rst

    the currently selected job.

 The possible workflow can be the following.
 The user prepares a procedure to run using the main *Compose* view.
-Then he switches to the *Run* view and submits the procedure for execution using a *Submit* button on a toolbar.
-Then user starts the job in stepwise mode and controls its further execution.
+Then they switch to the *Run* view and submit the procedure for execution using a *Submit* button on a toolbar.
+Then the user starts the job in stepwise mode and controls its further execution.

-It is important to note, that the job is linked to the original procedure as it was at the moment of job creation.
+It is important to note that the job is linked to the original procedure as it was at the moment of job creation.
 Every consecutive run of a job will execute that procedure.
-To pick up all possible changes made to the original procedure in the *Compose* view the job has to be reloaded using the *Reload* button on a toolbar.
+To pick up all possible changes made to the original procedure in the *Compose* view, the job has to be reloaded using the *Reload* button on a toolbar.